from small one page howto to huge articles all in one place

 NAME

-mysql_config - get compile options for compiling clients
+mysql_config - display options for compiling clients

 SYNOPSIS